-In this paper, a well-defined stereo photometrystereophotogrammetry approach is introduced to measure the displacement of a rotating horizontal axis wind turbine.
+In this paper, a clearly described and easily applicable stereophotogrammetrywell defined stereo photometry approach is introduced to measure the displacement of a rotating horizontal axis wind turbine.
 Camera calibration and marker tracking algorithm are two topics that are studied in this work.

 Camera calibration for large field of views normally involves a lot of challenges.
-The traditional way of calibration that uses a calibration grid with known points is impractical for large scale uses, with a modern size wind turbine the calibration grid would at least need to be 120×120 meters, and other calibration techniques such as self-calibration are not always precise and reliable.
+The traditional way of calibration that uses a calibration grid with known points is impractical for large scale uses, with a modern size wind turbine the calibration grid would at least need to be $120 \times 120$ meters, and other calibration techniques such as self-calibration are not always precise and reliable.

-In this study a new 3D calibration method has been developed; the methodthat is especially suitable for large field of views; in this study the current case an operating horizontal axis wind turbines.
-The new 3D calibration method is easier, faster and has the big advantage ofthat it avoidsing the use of a calibration grid.
+- In this study a new 3D calibration method has been developed, the method that is especially suitable for large field of views; in this study the current case an operating horizontal axis wind turbines.
+The new 3D calibration method is easier, faster and has the big advantage of that it avoid sing the use of a calibration grid.
 Instead of the calibration grid the measurement points themselves are used as the calibration points by determining their coordinates.
-A Leica surveillance device with a laser range finder is used in the calibration process to determine the exact position (x,y,z) of the calibration points while the turbine is at standstill.
+A Leica surveillance device with a laser range finder is used in the calibration process to determine the exact position (x,y,z) of the calibration - 20 points while the turbine is at standstill.
 During the calibration the rotor is rotated with a specific angle step by step, to cover the rotor plane of the turbine and establish the collection of known calibration points.
 The coordinates extracted by Leica are then used for a 3D calibration of each camera using a defined procedure.
-The markers are then used as 3D sensors of stereo photometry stereophotogrammetry after the calibration and the cameras record their motion to archieve the displacements by post processing of the images.
+The markers are then used as 3D sensors of stereo photometrystereophotogrammetry after the calibration and the cameras record their motion to archieve the displacements by post processing of the images.

-A comparison between the results from the new 3D calibration method and the traditional 2D calibration that is using the calibration grid shows a higher accuracy using for the new 3D calibration procedure.
+Formatted: Font: Not Bold, Complex Script Font: Not Bold A comparison between the results from the new 3D calibration method and the traditional 2D calibration that is using the calibration grid shows a higher accuracy using for the new 3D calibration procedure.

-The new 3D calibration procedure was then conducted using different numbers of the calibration points on the turbine components and also on the background.
-It is concluded that the background points are not necessary and didn't do not improve the calibration quality.
-This is very important in the full scale experiment as is would be problematic to install background points on a modern size wind turbine.
+- The new 3D calibration procedure was then conducted using different numbers of the calibration points on the turbine components and also on the background.
+It is concluded that the background points are not necessary and didn't-do not improve the calibration quality.
+Tthis is very important in the full scale experiment as is would be problematic to install background points on a modern size wind turbine.
 The investigations also showed that decreasing the calibration points until down to 35 points on the turbine for the imaging area of $2m \times 2m$ , still gives acceptable quality on the 3D calibration.
-To measure the displacement of the markers during the rotation, a tracking algorithm has been developed based on the circular motion of the rotor markers and the robust corner detection image processing algorithms for determination of the maker's position.
+To measure the displacement of the markers during the rotation, a tracking algorithm has been developed based on the circular motion of the rotor markers and the robust corner detection image processing algorithms for determination of the marker's - 10 position.
 This algorithm that keeps tracking the markers robustly during operation, updates its parameters based on the angular deflection of the marker in the last time step and the elliptical path of the markers in the images during the rotation.